-- Replace petroleum with alternative and renewable fuels
+- Alternative and renewable fuels

 The Clean Cities Portfolio of Technologies include:

-Throughout the year VTCCC host conferences, events, and trainings related to alternative fuel use in the transportation sector.
+Conference, Events, and Trainings: Throughout the year VTCCC host conferences, events, and trainings related to alternative fuel use in the transportation sector.
 Past events include alternative fuel first responders training, alternative fuels workshops for fleets manager, and workshops for technicians.
 VTCCC strives to promote and support the use of alternative fuels and fuel conservation practices throughout the state of Vermont through these events.

-On a monthly basis VTCCC searches for grants related to alternative fuels, petroleum reducing technologies, and driver behavior.
+Grant Support: On a monthly basis VTCCC searches for grants related to alternative fuels, petroleum reducing technologies, and driver behavior.
 These grants are published in our e-Newsletter.
 VTCCC is here to support, provide advice, and coordinate grant applications related to Clean Cities’ mission to reduce petroleum use in the transportation sector.

-The VTCCC is required to keep an up-to-date database of stakeholders, community fleets, alternative fueled vehicles and re-fueling stations.
+Database Development and Annual Report: The VTCCC is required to keep an up-to-date database of stakeholders, community fleets, alternative fueled vehicles and re-fueling stations.